uidaholib/ibmt18-19-draft/auralskillsdraft/1-intro-interval/assignment-forum.md

 abc: true
 ---

 Please purchase your EarMaster voucher from the campus bookstore and bring it to your instructor so that you can be added to the system.
-Remember, this assignment is due next Friday, August 31.
+Remember, this assignment is due Friday, August 31, 2018.

 Print out your sight singing warmup and prepare it, and the Rogers-Ottman assignment, for your first sight singing audit.